MackHeller/project-team-24-public/deliverables/iteration-02.review.md

 #### Meeting 4
   * When: Tuesday Nov 15th 2016
   * Where: In person in BA3200
-  * What: we reviewed everything we've done this iteration.
+  * What: We reviewed everything we've done this iteration.
 We discussed the last touches we needed to make to our project as well as how we are going to make the video

 ## Process - Reflection